SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 ---
 layout: post
-title: "Midjourney"
+title: "Unleash Midjourney's magic: Creative prompt workflow for themed image generation"
 image: /assets/sf/skyline.jpg
 ---

-# Use this guide to generate themed images for your next project

-Use this opinionated creative prompting process to create a set of consistently themed, unique, copyright free, brand images for your next project!
+Use this opinionated creative prompting workflow to create a set of consistently themed, unique, copyright free, brand images for your next project!
 I used this process to create the following artistic interpretation of New Zealand snacks.
-But you can use it for anything from storyboarding, stock images, icons.
+But you can use it for anything from storyboarding, generating stock images, and icons...

 ![Jaffa](/assets/midjourney/pavlova.png)
 ![Jaffa](/assets/midjourney/lamington.png)